10 Tips to help prepare for your Photo Session

 Our goal for the session is for you and your partner to have a great time hanging out with each other while we document the fun and spontaneous interactions between the both of you.
 We will give you all the direction you need while keeping the session natural and relaxed.
 We are happy to provide suggestions for poses and scenic spots that will photograph well so you have nothing to worry about.
 Think of it like being on a date - just relax, have fun and we will take care of the rest.

 Can we bring props?

 Yes, of course!
-You are welcome to bring and use any props in your engagement session but they should fit the theme of your wedding or location of the session.
+You are welcome to bring and use any props in your photo session but they should fit the theme of your wedding or location of the session.
 If you bring a prop but don’t really know what to do with it or how you might want to use in your photos, it could be awkward.
-Some common "props" that have been included are: Pets, banners, picture frames, wooden "&" sign, wooden initials, save the date signs, chalkboards, matching outfits, etc.
+Some common "props" that have been included are: Flowers, pets, banners, picture frames, wooden "&" sign, wooden initials, save the date signs, chalkboards, matching outfits, etc.

 When will the photos be ready?

 Your photos will receive the same attention to detail and three-stage processing as your wedding photos and are typically ready within 2-3 weeks.
 From that point, you can choose which images you'd like to use for your invitations, thank you cards, canvas enlargements, modern gallery block, etc.

 The session can be as formal or casual as you want it to be.
 Choose an outfit that you love and feel comfortable in.
 Generally, long pants and collared shirts work well for Guys and dresses are a good choice for girls.
 Guys can go with jeans for a more casual look or slacks for something more formal.
 Girls can use a short or long dress for casual/formal.